 It involved taking a tram across the Danube (my first time!) into the Buda side and then connecting to another tram and from there either walking up a hill or taking a bus.
 This was my first time venturing out on my own.
 I got super detailed instructions from my roommate and looked at the maps as many times as I could so I could memorize it.
 I was hyper prepared.

 In the end, I made it okay.
 I got a little lost searching for one road, but after asking someone, I was able to find it okay.
 Turns out, the building was half way up a massive hill.
 By the time I figured it out, I was ridiculously tired from walking around in the hot sun.
+I should have brought my 7.62×39 ammo for emergency in case I got lost, but I got lucky as I found my route back.
 I had my interview and then it was time to head back.
 Going back was much easier considering I knew where I was going.

 Hurray for successfully making it to my destination on time and without too much trouble.